Last updated: January 15, 2025

 - The total amount of miles you drove

-- Odometer readings
+- Starting and Ending Odometer readings of the year

 NOTE: The IRS only requires the annual starting and ending odometer readings for compliant mileage reporting.
-However, If you’re working as an employee, tracking your miles for mileage reimbursement, your employer might need your odometer readings more often – it’s a matter to discuss for sure.
+However, If you’re working as an employee, keeping track of your miles for mileage reimbursement, your employer might need your odometer readings more often – it’s a matter to discuss for sure.
 If you need a retrospective mileage log but don’t have your past odometer readings, just use our Odometer Reading Calculator.

-What should I do with personal trips?
+Should I record personal trips?

 Download a mileage tracker app

-The most straightforward way to track business miles nowadays is to download a miles tracker app as it is the most time- and money-efficient technique.
+The most straightforward way to track business miles nowadays is to download an app as it is the most time- and money-efficient technique.
 With a mileage app like MileageWise, you won’t need to keep track of when to resume or end monitoring at each drive, thanks to its fully automatic mileage tracking.
 Business owners and independent contractors may carry on with their daily activities without worrying about proper reporting thanks to the clever software of the app.

 Additionally, by the time tax season rolls around, you’ll be equipped with all the knowledge required to claim the mileage deduction.
-MileageWise is a great solution for a simple mileage and expenses log without GPS tracking.
+MileageWise is a great solution for keeping a mileage and expenses log without GPS tracking.

 Download MileageWise’s automatic mileage tracker app from Google Play or the App Store & try it for free for 14 days.
 No credit card required!